 1980 – Biology, B.A., San Francisco State University

-2011 – Present Professor & Chair, Cell, Developmental & Cancer Biology, OHSU
+2011-present – Professor and Chair of Cell, Developmental and Cancer Biology, OHSU

-1992 – Scientific Consultant, Dept. of Legal Affairs.
-Genentech, Inc.
+1992 – Scientific Consultant, Department of Legal Affairs, Genentech, Inc.

 2007-2009 – Senior and Deputy Editor, Tumor Microenvironment Section, Cancer Research

 2009-2012 – Co-leader, Program in Cancer Immunity and Microenvironment, UCSF

 2009-2012 – Deputy Editor, Breaking Advances, Cancer Research

 2013-present – Senior Editor, General, Cancer Immunology Research

 2012-present – Co-leader, Program in Cancer Biology, Knight Cancer Institute, OHSU